-Ajanta Caves served as an extremely important religious centre of Central Indian empires and, although located in hard-to access canyon, mirrored the political and social development of Central India.
+Ajanta Caves served as an extremely important religious center of Central Indian empires and, although located in a hard-to-access canyon, mirrored the political and social development of Central India.

-First Buddhist caves in the vertical walls of the 75 metres deep (vertical wall is not that high, this height includes talus) Waghora River canyon were created more than 2,000 years ago.
-During the Sātavāhana dynasty in the 2nd – 1st century BC early Buddhist monks did something what is hard to do even today – they managed to carve huge halls in the hard basalt rock of Deccan trap.
+First Buddhist caves in the vertical walls of the 75 meters deep (the vertical wall is not that high, this height includes talus) Waghora River canyon were created more than 2,000 years ago.
+During the Sātavāhana dynasty in the 2nd – 1st century BC early Buddhist monks did something that is hard to do even today – they managed to carve huge halls in the hard basalt rock of Deccan trap.

-Zenith of Ajanta though came in 460 – 480 AD, during Vakataka dynasty.
+Zenith of Ajanta though came in 460 – 480 AD, during the Vakataka dynasty.
 Then Indian stonecutters had to master art which was almost forgotten.
-For three centuries there were not created any cave temples in India and thus numerous people had to learn unique skills – to learn it in hard way, by doing.
+For three centuries there were not created cave temples in India.
+Thus numerous people had to learn these skills a hard way: by doing.

 Cave chambers were not just rough hollows – stonecutters made whole interiors with columns, doorways, arched windows – everything was made by hollowing the solid rock as if it was cheese.
-Even more – up to 6 metres high columns, walls, ceilings were decorated with amazing bas-reliefs, often the flat walls were covered with beautiful, colourful murals.
+Even more – up to 6 meters high columns, walls, ceilings were decorated with amazing bas-reliefs, often the flat walls were covered with beautiful, colorful murals.

-Layout was marked on cliff face and the works started from above and went downwards until reaching the floor level.
-Basic work was done with sharp pick-axes, then the cliff face was levelled by hammer and chisel.
-This hard work was done with a great precision.
-Largest spaces without supports reach 21 x 15 metres – slightly smaller than basketball field.
+The layout was marked on the cliff face and the works started from above and went downwards until reaching the floor level.
+Basic work was done with sharp pick-axes, then the cliff face was leveled by hammer and chisel.
+This hard work was done with great precision.
+The largest spaces without support reach 21 x 15 meters – slightly smaller than the basketball field.
 But, if counting the supports, the halls are significantly larger – ancient stonecutters had quite good knowledge of structural engineering and with great skill planned the use of lintels and columns to create durable constructions.

-Originally caves were accessible by separate stairways from below, from the edge of water.
+Originally, caves were accessible by separate stairways from below, from the edge of the water.
 Nowadays access is much simpler – along the terrace there leads a road with nearly direct access to most cave temples.